felix-lyx/prose/prose_pde/README.md

-# PROSE: Predicting Multiple Operators and Symbolic Expressions
+# PROSE (PDE): Predicting Multiple Operators and Symbolic Expression

 This folder contains code for the paper [Towards a Foundation Model for Partial Differential Equations: Multi-Operator Learning and Extrapolation](https://arxiv.org/abs/2404.12355).

 The code is based on the repositories [Deep Symbolic Regression](https://github.com/facebookresearch/symbolicregression) and [Deep Learning for Symbolic Mathematics](https://github.com/facebookresearch/SymbolicMathematics).

+The data generator is partially based on [PDEBench](https://github.com/pdebench/PDEBench), [fplanck](https://github.com/johnaparker/fplanck) and [Pseudo-spectral KdV solver](https://github.com/jundongq/Korteweg-deVries-KdV-Equation-Solution).

 ## Run the model